nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/validation-workflow-choosing-the-assignee-based-on-a-metadata.md

 {{/callout}}

 We just want the user to approve the task for now so nothing is required in the form.

+#### Approve Task Resolution Actions Tab

-But we can change the label of the button at the end of the page and type "Accept the document".
+Just one `Approve` button is enough for now but we can change the label of the button and type "Accept the document".
 ![]({{file name='Validation-tuto_-_Workflow_Definition_-_tuto_Technical_Documentation_2.png'}} ?w=650,border=true)

 #### Approve Task Transitions Tab